KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 Today, I pick up test level and a test pyramid associated with test automation.

-# Test pyramid
-This pyramid is one of a famous diagram for test automation.
-The pyramid has three layers, unit test, integration test and UI test.
-The pyramid has also manual test outside of the pyramid.

-This shows ideal relationship and amount for unit tests, integration tests and UI tests in development.

-Unit tests deal with checking logic in method level and UI tests focus on checking GUI level simulating user behaviours.
-Unit tests have the largest amount of test cases and UI tests have the smallest ones.

 # How UI Tests support our development

 I focus on UI tests and how the tests support our development.
-I don't talk about unit/integration level tests today.
+I won’t talk about unit/integration level tests today.

 So, you can taste how UI tests support our development and the strategy in our app as a case study.

 I'm happy if anyone gets the motivation to consider test strategy for your app and try UI tests after my talk.

 # We should know about the test target
-Before start talking tests, we should learn a test target.
+Before starting to talk about tests, I’ll explain about a test target.
 Because knowledge for the test target help you understand test strategies and  today’s case study.

 So, I explain about Cookpad and its iOS app at first.